Did you know?

 Please Be Careful!

-But you do have to practice safety measures and caution when performing your bench presses, as they can - and do - cause most injuries, especially to the shoulder region.
+But you do have to practice safety measures and caution when performing the bench press, as it can - and does - cause most injuries, especially to the shoulder region.
+If you've had any shoulder injuries or shoulder surgery, skip this exercise until you've consulted with a physician or physical therapist.

-While the exercise is primarily intended for the development of the chest, or pectoral muscles, it also helps develop the anterior deltoids, serratus anterior, coracobrachialis, as well as the triceps.
+While the bench press is primarily intended for the development of the chest, or pectoral muscles, it also helps develop the anterior deltoids, serratus anterior, coracobrachialis, as well as the triceps.

 How to perform the Bench Press Exercise: